sttoracle/ORACASB/README.md

 #### **STEP 4**: Provide the name of the Salesforce instance.

 CASB cloud service allows you to add multiple accounts/tenants of any given cloud service as long as each instance has a unique name.
-Enter a unique name for the instance for example: *YOURNAME_SFDC*.
+Enter a unique name for the instance for example: *SFDC_Userx*.
 Set all other values as shown in the following screen capture.
 Press the "*Next*" button to proceed to the next step of the "*Register an app instance*" wizard

 ![](images/CASB/01-add-salesforce-app.png)

-> If a Salesforce account is federated with a supported Cloud Identity Provider ( IdP ) you can select the "*The users of this app instance log in using single sign-on through an identity provider*" checkbox and select the Identity Provider being used from a list of pre-configured providers
+> If a Salesforce account is federated with a supported Cloud Identity Provider (IdP) you can select the "*The users of this app instance log in using single sign-on through an identity provider*" checkbox and select the Identity Provider being used from a list of pre-configured providers

 #### **STEP 5**: Select Security Control Monitoring Option